aruss/ServiceBase/README.md

 ### Platform

 ServiceBase is built against NET Core 2.0 using the RTM tooling that ships with Visual Studio 2017.
-This is the only configuration we support on the issue tracker.
+This is the only configuration I support on the issue tracker.

 ### How to build

 * [Install](https://www.microsoft.com/net/download/core#/current) .NET Core 2.0
 * Use Visual Studio 2017 to build it

+## Documentation

+There is a [example](./examples/Plugins) project that utilizes most of features you can dig in.